tsalemink/C3D-parser/README.md

 version of the application.
 Simply download and run _C3D-Parser-{release-version}.exe_ for any release in the GitHub repository [_Releases_](https://github.com/tsalemink/C3D-parser/releases).

-Please note that if you would like to inspect any debugging information while running the application, you will need to run the application executable from your console.
-Just locate the EXE after installation and call it: `{path-to-exe}\C3D-Parser.exe`

 ### Usage:

 To process and analyse a session of gait data, simply select the local session directory using